-assign_id() Assign a new id to this object.
+assign_id() Assign a new id to this object. assign iu() Assign a new id to this object.

 A unique id for this object.

 In contrast to names, which may be reused, the id stays unique.
 This is used in the dependency checking to not have to deal with the chore of comparing weak references, weak proxies and strong references.